kvutien/Project-Wonderful_Life-Machu_Picchu/README_Description.md

 In a React or Next.js project, several of these folders are commonly used, each serving a specific purpose.
 Here's a breakdown of what each folder might contain if it is created by React or Next.js:

 - **app**: This folder is often used to store the main application components and logic.
 In a Next.js project, the `app` directory can be used to define routes and components using the new App Router introduced in Next.js 13.

+  In this project,  the **app** folder serves as equivalent to the **pages** folder.
+It contains a `page.tsx` as well as the **api** folder that contains React routes to handle form submissions, to fetch data from a database, or to perform other server-side operations (here it calls on the Privy authentication service).

 - **components**: This folder is commonly used to store reusable UI components.
 Each component typically has its own file or subdirectory, making it easier to manage and reuse components across the application.